cyberanchor/pypassgen/README.md

 - **File Output**: Saves mnemonic phrases and passwords in a mnemonic-password format.
 - **Entropy Calculation**: Logs password entropy in bits to assess strength.
 - **Parallel Processing**: Uses multithreading for faster generation of multiple phrases.
-- **Security**: Validates inputs, clears sensitive data from memory, and provides detailed colorized logging.
+- **Security**: Validates inputs, clears sensitive data from memory, provides detailed logging.

 ## Cryptographic Architecture
 - **Mnemonic to Seed**: Converts BIP-39 mnemonics to a 512-bit seed using PBKDF2-HMAC-SHA512.